waterlink/algo-playground.cr/README.md

 My personal playground repo, where I am doing some experiments with algorithms.
 Uses Crystal lang at the moment.

+DISCLAIMER: This project uses auto-funny-commit functionality, so don't be surprised, it has very strange commit messages.

 ## Contributing

 1. Fork it ( https://github.com/waterlink/tdd-sort2/fork )